-6.11 Adaptation to climate change will be most influenced by the potential to incorporate adaptation measures within new developments, for example through design solutions, building layout and new infrastructure so that development is better able to withstand extreme weather events and temperatures.
-The overall scale and location of development within Winchester District over the plan period is likely to have more limited impact on climate change adaptation.

-6.12 The spatial strategy (Policy SP2) and overall distribution of housing development (Policies H1 and H3) could support the achievement of a more coordinated approach to incorporation of green infrastructure by distributing much of the development over the plan period at the more substantial settlements.
-These policies also set out strategic allocations for continued development at Winchester Town and the South Hampshire Urban Areas where the scale of growth could support substantial, connected green infrastructure which is likely to support climate change adaptation such as flood risk management and provision of green space to support potential ecological changes that result from climate change.

-6.13 Policy CN1 sets out the strategic approach for developments to mitigate and be adapted to the effects of climate change.
-This includes the role of shading and overheating at new buildings and, importantly, given the water stress presently experienced in the District, requirements relating to water use management and conservation.
-The approach to high quality design in Winchester District set out through Policy D1 includes the requirement for passive solar to be considered to maximise the potential for using the sun's energy for heating and cooling.
+- 6.12 Adaptation to climate change will be most influenced by the potential to incorporate adaptation measures within new developments, for example through design solutions, building layout and new infrastructure so that development is better able to withstand extreme weather events and temperatures.
+The overall scale and location of development within Winchester District over the plan period is likely to have more limited impact on climate change adaptation. - 6.13 The spatial strategy (Policy SP2) and overall distribution of housing development (Policies H1 and H3) could support the achievement of a more coordinated approach to incorporation of green infrastructure that benefits a large proportion of the population by distributing much of the development over the plan period at the more substantial settlements.
+These policies also set out strategic allocations for continued development at Winchester Town and the South Hampshire Urban Areas where the scale of growth could support substantial, connected green infrastructure which is likely to support climate change adaptation such as flood risk management and provision of green space to support potential ecological changes that result from climate change. - 6.14 Policy CN1 sets out the strategic approach for developments to mitigate and be adapted to the effects of climate change.
+This includes building layout and nature-based solutions to address shading and heating at new buildings and, importantly, given the water stress presently experienced in the District, requirements relating to water use management and conservation.
+This policy also requires that mechanical air conditioning systems are only installed in a building as a last resort (ensuring this uses the lowest source of carbon emissions).
+The approach to high quality design in Winchester District set out through Policy D1 includes the requirement for passive solar gain to be considered as part of the design process.
 The potential impact of overheating at developments is addressed through Policy D9 with passive design solutions to be promoted over mechanical air conditioning systems.
 The principle of green infrastructure is embedded through many policies in the plan.
 Most notably, this includes through Policy NE4 which requires developments to maintain, protect and enhance the existing green infrastructure in a manner that allows for adaptation to climate change.

-6.14 Overall, a cumulative significant positive effect is expected in relation to IIA objective 3: climate change adaptation.
+6.15 Overall, a cumulative significant positive effect is expected in relation to IIA objective 3: climate change adaptation.